Lightstreamer/Lightstreamer-kafka-connector/README.md

 To provide a complete stack, the app is based on _Docker Compose_.
 The [Docker Compose file](examples/quickstart/docker-compose.yaml) comprises the following services:

 1. A Kafka broker, based on the [Confluent Local Docker Image](confluentinc/confluent-local:latest).
-2. Lighstreamer Server with Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](examples/docker-image/)
+2. Lighstreamer Server with Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](examples/docker-image/).
 3. The web client, mounted on the Lightreamer service.
-4. A native Kafka Producer, based on the provided [Dockerfile.producer](examples/quickstart/Dockerfile.producer) file and [kafka-connector-samples](kafka-connector-samples/) submodule of the project root.
+4. A native Kafka Producer, based on the provided [Dockerfile.producer](examples/quickstart/Dockerfile.producer) file and [kafka-connector-samples](kafka-connector-samples/) submodule of this repository.

 ### Run